hkarthik7/News/README.md

 fetched from NEW API using PowerShell which is then manipulated and modified to view in webpage.
 In order to get the app working

-- `News-API.ps1` has to be scheduled to run for every 1 hour so that latest news can be displayed.
+- `app.ps1` has to be scheduled to run for every 1 hour so that latest news can be displayed.
-- `index.html`, `india.html` are the static HTML files that holds the news
+- `uk.html`, `india.html`, `covid-19` are the static HTML files that holds the news and covid-19 data
-- `Api-key.clixml` this holds the news api key
+- `Api-key.clixml` this holds the news api key applicable if any

 ## NOTES